Prince Harry and Meghan Markle: What you need to know about Saturday's royal wedding

 The flowers: According to British Vogue, the floral arrangements will include "branches of beech, birch and hornbeam, and white garden roses, peonies and foxgloves from the gardens and parkland of the Crown Estate and Windsor Park."

 The bridesmaids and pageboys: British royals like to have very small children as their attendants.
 (Pippa Middleton walking up the aisle with sister Kate in 2011 was fairly unusual, though Diana did have two older bridesmaids to help out.)
-On Wednesday, Kensington Palace announced the list of little ones, but the only two most people care about are William's son Prince George, age 4, and his daughter Princess Charlotte, age 3.
+On Wednesday, Kensington Palace announced the list of little ones, but the only two that most people care about are William's son Prince George, age 4, and his daughter Princess Charlotte, age 3.
+It remains to be seen whether any memes will be spawned.

 The cake: It'll be a lemon elderflower creation covered with buttercream and fresh flowers, made by pastry chef Claire Ptak, owner of the London-based bakery Violet.
 Like Markle, Ptak was raised in California.

 The receptions: There are two.
-After the ceremony, there will be a reception held at St. George's Hall that includes all the guests.
-But later that night, Prince Charles will give a smaller private reception that will only include close friends and family.
+After the ceremony, there'll be a reception held at St. George's Hall that includes all the guests.
+But later that night, Prince Charles will give a smaller, private reception that'll include only close friends and family.
 (This one made the news because his ex-sister-in-law, Sarah Ferguson, was reportedly not invited.)

 Meghan's family: Hoo boy.
 This is the news story that's blown up the week of the wedding.
 Her father Thomas apparently faked some photos of himself doing simple things, like reading a book about Britain in a public cafe, and that became embarrassing news for the royals.
 (The Daily Beast has a great explanation of how the palace lost control of the narrative.)
 Now it looks like Thomas Markle won't be attending the wedding at all, and he's reportedly having heart surgery just days before the ceremony.
 Some say Markle's mother will be the one to walk her down the aisle.
 It wouldn't be a wedding without some form of last-minute family drama.